DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 38 (maybe) - 03.20.2025.md

 - Poison (disguised as soap)

 **Requests for Room**
-- An gilded birdcage.
+- An dented, iron birdcage (to symbolize his origins).
-- An armoire for Niccolo's growing wardrobe.
+- An armoire (for Niccolo's growing wardrobe).
-- A stove for boiling water and making tea.
+- A stove and kettle (for boiling bathwater and making tea).
-- Two custom-sized mirrors to mount above and behind the bed.
+- Two custom-sized mirrors (to mount above and behind the bed).

+**Coworkers**
+- Trixie
+- Nipsey
+- Clitsey
+- Chanel
+- Brian